Democratic Socialists of America: Ideology and political positions

 DSA is a multi-tendency organization, encompassing a wide range of socialist and left-wing viewpoints.
-The organization's core commitment is to democratic socialism, which it distinguishes from both bureacratic forms of socialism and capitalist social democracy, arguing that democratic socialism goes further than the latter's model of a strong welfare state operating under capitalism.
-This has sometimes led to internal semantic debates; some longtime members have argued for emphasizing the word "democratic" to distinguish the movement from authoritarian states, while others have argued the term is redundant, as true socialism's interest in equity "encompasses democracy."
+The organization's core commitment is to democratic socialism, which it distinguishes from both bureaucratic forms of socialism and capitalist social democracy, arguing that democratic socialism goes further than the latter's model of a strong welfare state operating under capitalism.
+This has sometimes led to internal semantic debates; some longtime members have argued for emphasizing the word "democratic" to distinguish the movement from authoritarian states, while others have argued the term is redundant, as true socialism's interest in equity "encompasses democracy".
+The DSA says it rejects "authoritarian visions of socialism".

 Economic policy

 DSA's economic vision calls for a "democratic transformation of the institutions of civil society, particularly those in the economic sphere".
 The organization defines this as wanting "to collectively own the key economic drivers that dominate our lives, such as energy production and transportation".
 This involves a mixture of public ownership, worker ownership, and market mechanisms.
 The organization's 2016 "Resistance Rising" strategy document advocated that large, strategically important sectors like housing, utilities, and heavy industry be subject to democratic planning, while market-driven worker-owned firms would produce and distribute consumer goods.

 The organization supports a broad range of what democratic socialist writer André Gorz termed "non-reformist reforms" or "structural reforms".
 Acknowledging that an immediate end to capitalism is unlikely, this strategy involves fighting for reforms that weaken corporate power, increase the power of working people, and point toward a world beyond capitalism.
 At the local level, this has included campaigns for government-run grocery stores, free public transportation, and universal rent freezes.
 Key platform planks include: